fri-datascience/course_ids/docs/Summarizing-data-02.md

 <img src="Summarizing-data-02_files/figure-html/unnamed-chunk-7-1.png" width="672" />

 There is one more thing that we can typically do in such cases - label the data directly and omit the legend.
+Always keep related objects visually close!
 This saves both space and user's time, especially if we have several lines/colors in our plot:

 ```r